-Dr. Weikert has taught courses in American government, public policy, European politics, law and social justice, international law, politics and media, international relations, urban politics, and political analysis.
-He served as a research consultant for six years, providing policy analysis, polling and survey research, and institutional analysis and comparison.
-He has basic fluency in Spanish and modern standard Arabic.
+Dr. Weikert has a wide-ranging academic and practical involvement in politics and public policy, combining rigorous research and teaching experience with real-world policy and governing experience.
+His course roster includes courses in American government, public policy, European politics, law and social justice, international law, politics and media, international relations, urban politics, and political analysis.
+He has also served as a research consultant, policy analyst, and legislative advisor for governments and political campaigns.
+He has basic fluency in Spanish, German, and modern standard Arabic.

 - Comparative politics: Electoral systems, voting behavior